vmanhhh/vmanhhh/README.md

 ## 🌱 What I'm Currently Working On
 - Exploring the latest in AI and machine learning.
-- Contributing to open-source projects in my spare time.
 - Building side projects to improve my skills and have fun.

 ## 💻 Technologies & Tools